 You can also enable the debug features from the Build Configuration Settings dialog box, as shown in Vitis Build Configuration Settings, by selecting the build configuration in the Assistant view and clicking the Settings button.
 Alternatively, you can double-click the build configuration.
 The same two check boxes are presented.
 While you can enable host debug on all targets, kernel debug is only supported for software emulation and hardware emulation build targets.

-Running a GDB session from the Vitis IDE takes care of all the required setup .
-It automatically manages the environment setup for hardware or software emulation.
+Running a GDB session from the Vitis IDE takes care of all the required setup.
+It automatically manages the environment setup for software emulation.
 It configures XRT to ensure debug support when the application is running, as described in xrt.ini File, and manages the different consoles required for the execution of the host code, the kernel code, and the debug server.

 When running on an embedded platform, the Vitis IDE also configures and launches the QEMU system mode, the logic simulator for the PL kernel, and manages synchronization between them.
 For more information, refer to launch_emulator Utility.